espocrm/documentation/docs/administration/workflows.md

 ### Send Email

 System will send an email using a specified email template.
 A recipient’s email address can be taken from the target record, any related record, the current user, followers, team users or specified.
-Email can be sent immediately or delayed for a specific interval.
+The email can be sent immediately or delayed for a specific interval.

 If you specify *From* address with the address of an existing Group Email Account, then SMTP parameters of that account will be used for sending.